ucsb-cs56-projects/cs56-games-connectfour/README.md

 ##Introduction

 An implementation of Connect Four.
 Includes a Board and Circle class that create and populate a game grid according to which player's turn it is.
 The game detects whether a row of 4 circles of the same color has been detected whether horizontally, vertically, or diagonally.
 When a row of 4 circle has indeed been detected, the game is over and the screen display which player has won.

--This game consists of either a 2 player or 1 player mode.
+ - This game consists of either a 2 player or 1 player mode.
 The game is as follows:
    - Start game with either multiplayer or single mode.
    - If multiplayer mode, each person takes a turn entering a circle in one of the columns.
    - If single player mode, the person and the computer each take turn entering a circle in one of the columns.
    - The first person to get his or her four game pieces connected in either a diagonal, horizontal, or vertical line wins the game.

--If mode that player is in is single, there are two levels for this game: Easy and Advanced.
+ - If mode that player is in is single, there are two levels for this game: Easy and Advanced.
    - Easy: The computer just generates a random move.
    - Advanced: The computer checks if the player has a possibility to win.
 If it does, it tries to block the spot, else it just generates a random move.